stepzhou/visualize-nyc-schools/README.md

 Otherwise, visit http://visualizeschools.com/ for a relatively up-to-date deployment of the site.

+### Simplify Shapefiles

+The Shapefiles provided by NYC.gov are far too detailed for the purposes for this project's visualization.
+Converted to GeoJSON format, each map is a whooping 3.8 MB.

+To make the size more manageable so interactive components like pan and zoom aren't laggy, we should first simplify the maps.
+This can be done easily using qgis.

+1. Open qgis and add the Shapefile vector
+2. Vector > Geometry Tools > Simplify geometries
+3. Select input features, set the Save as to another directory, pick a tolerance level
+    *   As a reference, a tolerance of 10 cuts the filesize down from 3.8 MB to 926 KB
+4. Click OK

 ### Convert Shapefiles to GeoJSON

 NYC releases several maps as shapefiles on their website